 Autumn calls for the harvest of the national fruit of Japan, known as kaki, or persimmons.
 This bright orange fruit is undoubtedly Japan’s symbol of autumn, as they are sold in supermarkets as soon as they are reaped.
 Dried persimmons are also hung from the windows as decorations to indicate the fall season.

-This national fruit is treasured among the Japanese as it is featured in a lot of Japan’s well-known haikus.
-For instance, the poet Shiki Masaoka described the sensation of biting into a persimmon in contrast to the sound of bells from the famous Buddhist temple in Nara during autumn.
+This national fruit is treasured among the Japanese as it is featured in many of Japan’s well-known haikus.
+For instance, the poet Shiki Masaoka described biting into a persimmon in contrast to the sound of bells from the famous Buddhist temple in Nara during autumn.

 In addition, their hard lumber is used to make furniture and decorative items, while the brown liquid extracted from their unripe fruit is used as a wood stain as well as for medicinal purposes.